ColbyRReichenbach/Ad-Performance-Analysis-AB-Testing/report.md

 - Enhance landing pages to bridge the click-to-conversion gap, improving overall efficiency.

+---

 ## **Introduction**

-This report evaluates the performance of digital marketing campaigns using a data-driven approach.
-The objective is to identify strengths, weaknesses, and opportunities within current marketing efforts and provide actionable recommendations.
+The data used in this report comes from a marketing campaign dataset tracking impressions, clicks, conversions, and related cost metrics across multiple campaigns and demographic segments.
+The core objectives of this analysis are to:

+- Assess campaign effectiveness based on key performance indicators (KPIs).
+- Identify the impact of ad creatives on user engagement.
+- Determine the significance of demographic factors in conversion rates.
+- Provide data-driven recommendations for marketing optimization.

 ---

 ## **Methodology**

 1. **Data Cleaning:** Removed anomalies (e.g., conversions without clicks) for accuracy.
+2. **Feature Engineering:** Created key KPI's to access campaign effectiveness.
-2. **Exploratory Data Analysis (EDA):** Identified trends, correlations, and outliers.
+3. **Exploratory Data Analysis (EDA):** Identified trends, correlations, and outliers.
-3. **A/B Testing:** Compared campaigns and ad performance based on CTR, CPA, and conversion rates.
+4. **A/B Testing:** Compared campaigns and ad performance based on CTR, CPA, and conversion rates.
-4. **Chi-Square Tests:** Assessed demographic influences on conversion rates.
+5. **Chi-Square Tests:** Assessed demographic influences on conversion rates.

 ---